All Episodes

 It takes a long time to kill you.

-Uh and so it's less tax revenue.
+And it's less tax revenue.

 Well, they'll do something with the tax revenue.

-They'll they'll uh just keep increasing it.
+They'll just keep increasing it.

-Hell are paying for everybody's health care.
+Hell, they're paying for everybody's health care.

-Uh they're they're paying for so much uh because of their habit, not they're buying all these cartons and packs of cigarettes.
+They're buying all these cartons and packs of cigarettes.

-Yeah, I love heartwarming stories.
+I love heartwarming stories.

 We love to focus on heartwarming stories here on Open Line Friday.

-Now, you might be wondering how can this be?
+Now, you might be wondering, how can this be?

 How can somebody have a last meal wish granted once they've been executed?